andridns/barebones-nn/README.md

 - [Dropout](https://arxiv.org/abs/1207.0580)

-## How It works
+## Dependencies

-Detailed explanations of how this repository works is contained in [quickstart.ipynb](./quickstart.ipynb).

-A cached HTML version of the notebook is also available in [quickstart.html](./quickstart.html).
+Dependencies used:

+*   Numpy
+*   Pandas
+*   Matplotlib
+*   tqdm
+*   Scikit-learn
+*   Jupyter Notebook / Jupyter Lab

+Scikit-learn is only needed to download the iris dataset.
+Pandas and Matplotlib are only required for logging the training information into a CSV file, as well saving training curve visualization into a PNG file.
+Tqdm is for printing training progress bar.

+All core neural network modules and data preprocessing functions are written in pure Numpy from scratch.

 ## Other Remarks

-This library is meant for educational purposes as each module is built with minimal dependencies to external libraries except NumPy.
+This library is meant for educational purposes as each module is built with minimal dependencies to external libraries except Numpy.

 Please don't hesitate to contact me if some of the instructions didn't work.